Where is the VIN? Find the VIN number location in your car

 Often found on a certification label or sticker.

-• What to look for: A sticker containing tire pressure info, production date, and the 17-character VIN.
-VIN location on the B-pillar
+- What to look for: A sticker containing tire pressure info, production date, and the 17-character VIN.

 3. Engine Block (Under the Hood)